 - They’re the least optimistic Generation.

-- They’re driven by pragmatism and security.
+- Gen Z workers are driven by pragmatism and security.

 - The first Generation to grow up wholly in the digital era.